cleevio/Forestry/README.md

 public var Log2 = CleevioLogger(services: [.console, .datadog(clientToken: "", environment: "", serviceName: "")])
 ```

+You can always expend the functionality by creating your own logging service via conforming to the `LoggerService` protocol.
 ## TODO

+The public API of CleevioLoggerLibrary has full test coverage.
+Integration of services has so far been tested only manually when integrated into our projects.

 – Implement Thread support in log() function if possible
 – Implement handling UserInfo in SwiftyBeaverLogger